jzohrab/lute-manual/src/usage/bulk-term-import.md

 * The CSV file should be properly formatted; i.e., carriage returns in fields are allowed, but the field should be enclosed in quotes.
 * The first line of the CSV file **must** have the field headings: `language, term`
-* The first line of the CSV file may also have any of these headings: `translation, parent, status, tags, pronunciation`
+* The first line of the CSV file may also have any of these headings: `translation, parent, status, tags, pronunciation, link_status`
 * Fields can be in any order.
 * An error is raised if the file contains other headings.